RobLoach/pntr_app/README.md

 add_pntr(myexe)
 ```

-It will download any dependencies it needs (even pntr & pntr_app) and build a static lib for the window/sound backends and link your program.
+It will download any dependencies it needs (including pntr & pntr_app) and build a static lib for the window/sound backends and link your program.

 If you want to load different backends, you can use the helper to make it easy.
 Here is a slightly more advanced config that will build a web-page, and a libretro core, and a native app, all from the same source: